Loading profile data...

 Thinking of going freelance?
 Are you just starting your own social media consultancy?
 We spoke to members of the Enterprise Nation community about how they built freelance careers.

-This article covers the seven steps that will get you off to a winning start, from picking a business name to pricing products and getting clients.
+This blog covers the seven steps that will get you off to a winning start, from picking a business name to pricing products and getting clients.

 1. Pick a business name and brand